Code-Institute-Submissions/simon-6/README.md

 </div>

-+ The 4 colours are all div elements with a further div nested inside them.
-+ The nested div is passed

 #### Design <a name="design"></a>
 + The design is intended to be minimalistic but should provide enough information to be intuitive.